nikitavoloboev/data/programming-languages/c/c.md

 - [Ask HN: How do I learn C properly?
 (2020)](https://news.ycombinator.com/item?id=22519876)
 - [HN: Static Analysis in GCC 10 (2020)](https://news.ycombinator.com/item?id=22711391)
 - [“C is not how the computer works” can lead to inefficient code (2019)](https://words.steveklabnik.com/c-is-not-how-the-computer-works-can-lead-to-inefficient-code) ([HN](https://news.ycombinator.com/item?id=21355463))
+- [Write a C interpreter](https://github.com/lotabout/write-a-C-interpreter) - Write a simple interpreter of C. Inspired by c4 and largely based on it..